-Dry eye was once thought to be nothing more than an irritating temporary discomfort of the eyes, dismissed as tiredness, reading for too long, or an expected symptom accompanying the itch of hayfever allergies.
-However, years later, the eyecare profession now recognises dry eye as an actual disease with potential for significant impact on an individual’s quality of life.
-Fortunately, dry eye technology has evolved from simply instilling saline drops every so often to even now including the revolutionary IPL for dry eye treatment.
+Dry eye was once thought to be nothing more than an irritating temporary discomfort of the eyes.
+Usually dismissed as tiredness, reading for too long, or an expected symptom accompanying the itch of hayfever allergies.
+Years later, the eye care profession now recognises dry eye as an actual disease.
+With potential for significant impact on an individual’s quality of life.
+Dry eye technology has evolved from instilling saline drops to the revolutionary IPL for dry eye treatment.

 Dry Eye Disease

-Dry eye disease is often quoted with a global prevalence of up to 50%; however, this number may be even higher due to a large degree of underdiagnosis of this seemingly innocuous condition.
-The severity of dry eye symptoms varies widely from person to person – some individuals may not even realise the symptoms they experience are in fact due to dry eye.
-While some cases may be quite obvious and are easily self-diagnosed, other patients may require proper examination by an optometrist or ophthalmologist to discover the underlying cause of their red, irritated eyes.
-If you experience any of the following symptoms, particularly if they are frequent and recurrent, you may be suffering from dry eye disease:
+Often quoted with a global prevalence of up to 50%.
+This number may be even higher due to a large degree of underdiagnosis of what seems like an innocuous condition.
+The severity of dry eye symptoms varies from person to person.
+Some individuals may not even realise the symptoms they experience are in fact due to dry eye.
+Some cases may be quite obvious and are easy to self-diagnose.
+Other patients may need proper examination by an optometrist or ophthalmologist to discover the underlying cause of their red, irritated eyes.
+You may be suffering from dry eye disease if you experience any of the following symptoms.
+Particularly, if they are frequent and recurrent:

 Meibomian Gland Dysfunction